Polygons

 shown in Figs. 2.1a and 2.6b.

-(Fig. 2.8c).
-All this will be important for quite a few polytopes to be mentioned later!
+These properties will be important for a few polytopes to be mentioned later!

 Paulo's polytope site / Next: Polyhedra